 An individual is said to have a co-occurring disorder when they have both a mental illness and a substance-use disorder, or a combination of other disorders, such as a mental disorder and an intellectual disability.
 According to the National Alliance on Mental Illness (NAMI), about a third of all people experiencing mental illness, and about half of the population living with severe mental illness, also experience a substance use disorder.
-Similarly, about a third of all alcohol abusers and more than half of all drug abusers report experiencing mental illness.20 The MHSU Alliance extrapolated this data to Larimer County: approximately 5.9% of adults (15,500) have co-occurring mental illness and substance use disorders.21
+Similarly, about a third of all alcohol abusers and more than half of all drug abusers report experiencing mental illness.
+The MHSU Alliance extrapolated this data to Larimer County: approximately 5.9% of adults (15,500) have co-occurring mental illness and substance use disorders and 2% (5,250) have co-occurring serious mental illness and substance use disorders.